 Attend New Graduate Student Orientation

 Orientation is designed to serve as a general overview of topics related to graduate student life at UWM.
 The event agenda includes an information fair with campus resources and organizations, breakout sessions, a panel discussion with current graduate students and concurrent sessions on topics related to academic success.
 The Graduate School’s orientation is different from any new graduate student orientation that may be offered by your academic program.
 Please check with your department for program-specific information.
-This year’s orientation is on Monday, August 26th from 10:30 a.m. – 3:15 p.m. and lunch will be provided.
+This year’s orientation will be held virtually on Thursday, August 20th from 1:00 p.m. – 4:00 p.m.

 Books vs. Panther Shop